gulabjamun04/gulabjamun04/README.md

 ## 🚀 About Me

-I'm a **Software Engineer** who builds **production-grade GenAI applications**.
-I specialize in designing scalable backend systems, APIs, and full-stack solutions powered by LLMs.
-My focus is on clean architecture, system design, and delivering reliable software that leverages AI capabilities.
+I'm a **Software Engineer** specializing in **distributed systems** and **GenAI applications**.
+I build high-performance backend systems with a focus on scalability, observability, and production-grade architecture.
+From database sharding to event-driven pipelines, I design systems that handle real-world load efficiently.

 **What I Do:**
-- 🏗️ Build robust backend systems with Python, FastAPI, and microservices architecture
+- 🏗️ Design distributed systems with sharding, caching, and message queues
+- ⚡ Optimize performance (achieved 1,094 req/s with sub-100ms P99 latency)
-- 🤖 Integrate GenAI capabilities (LLMs, RAG, agents) into production applications
+- 🤖 Integrate LLMs and RAG systems into production applications
+- 📊 Build comprehensive observability with Prometheus & Grafana
-- 🔧 Design scalable APIs and data pipelines for AI-powered products
+- 🔧 Develop RESTful APIs with FastAPI and microservices architecture

-- 📊 Implement monitoring, testing, and CI/CD for reliable deployments
-- 💡 Bridge the gap between AI research and production-ready software
+**Core Strengths:** System design, database optimization, caching strategies, event-driven architecture, and production monitoring.

+---

+## 🎓 Education

+**Indian Institute of Technology Indore**
+B.Tech. in Computer Science and Engineering | CPI: 7.02/10.00
+📅 July 2019 – May 2023

 ---